Coaspe/riot_api/packages/lol_api/README.md

 # lol_api

-This library provides an easy way to use the League of Legends api.
+This library provides an easy way to use the League of Legends api with Dart language.

 Queries using access token and RSO are not yet supported